15 May Tips for Visiting Venice

 5. Bargain for your Gondola Ride

 I previously wrote this article about whether a gondola ride is expensive or not which gives you a guide on how to choose a gondola.
 You can definitely bargain hard and haggle over a price.
+Consider trying to learn Italian online first so that you can naturally converse.
 Don’t take the first gondola you see, ask different gondoliers and see if you can get a decent deal.
 There are lots of gondolas by the pier at the end of Piazza San Marco, but I would avoid these and find one elsewhere if you don’t want to pay over-the-odds.
 Since gondola rides are charged per gondola seating a maximum of six people, it’s better if you have more people in your group, then you can divide the cost.
 The ‘official guide price’ from the website for gondoliers www.gondolavenezia.it is €80 for 40 minutes at the time of publishing, but prices will vary according to the length of time, the sights you want to see, and whether you want your gondolier to sing songs or play the accordion.
 It is also more expensive for an evening gondola ride.